HadrienG2/emulatorkit/README.md

 ## Compiler configuration and portability

-The main.adb source file gives an example of how to instantiate and use the library.
+The main.adb source file gives an example of how to use the library.
 To build this code, you will need a recent release of GNAT, which is distributed either as part of GCC or directly from Adacore at <http://libre.adacore.com>.

-Portability to other Ada compilers is not currently envisioned, as we make use of GNAT-specific features such as inline assembly, but we will nonetheless try to stick with standard Ada whenever it does what we want without too much hassle.
+Portability to other Ada compilers is not currently envisioned, as we make use of GNAT-specific features such as inline assembly.
+We will nonetheless try to stick with standard Ada whenever it does what we want without too much hassle.

 We also provide [a gprbuild-compatible project file](https://github.com/Neolander/emulatorkit/blob/unstable/emulatorkit.gpr), which features the recommended compiler switches to build the library.